deepaklearner/sample_cypher/simple1.md

 v1.4

-// Step 1: Identify the CEO dynamically
+// Step 1: Identify the CEO (user who reports to themselves) and set their level to 1 MATCH (ceo:User)
-MATCH (ceo:User)
 WHERE ceo.employeeNumber = ceo.managerid
 SET ceo.Level = 1

-// Step 2: Propagate levels down the hierarchy
-WITH ceo
-// Start with the CEO's direct reports (Level 2)
-MATCH (n:User)-[:REPORTS_TO]->(m:User)
+// Step 2: Find all users who report to the CEO and set their level to 2 MATCH (n:User)-[:REPORTS_TO]->(ceo:User)
-WHERE m.employeeNumber = ceo.employeeNumber
+WHERE ceo.employeeNumber = n.managerid
 SET n.Level = 2

-// Step 3: Recursively propagate the level down to other users WITH ceo
-MATCH (n:User)-[:REPORTS_TO]->(m:User)
-WHERE m.Level IS NOT NULL AND n.Level IS NULL
-SET n.Level = m.Level + 1

-// Step 4: Continue propagating levels until all users have been assigned a level WITH DISTINCT n
-MATCH (n)-[:REPORTS_TO]->(m:User)
-WHERE m.Level IS NOT NULL AND n.Level IS NULL
-SET n.Level = m.Level + 1

-WITH DISTINCT n
-MATCH (n)-[:REPORTS_TO]->(m:User)
-WHERE m.Level IS NOT NULL AND n.Level IS NULL
-SET n.Level = m.Level + 1

-// Step 5: Return all users with their level and manager information WITH DISTINCT n
+// Return the CEO and their direct reports
-RETURN n.employeeNumber, n.managerid, n.Level
+RETURN ceo.employeeNumber AS CEO, n.employeeNumber AS Level2User, n.Level
-ORDER BY n.Level